Careers in Accounting

 Chartered Financial Analyst (CFA)

 Considered the “gold standard” in the investment industry, professionals who pursue the CFA charter are generally from the corporate and investment worlds—financial advisers, investment banking analysts, portfolio managers, private bankers, research analysts, and traders.
 The CFA charter is issued by the CFA Institute.

-Many accountants also have a finance background and may decide to pursue a career specializing in finance as a risk manager, financial advisor, or chief executive.
+Many accountants also have a finance background and may decide to pursue a career specializing in finance as a risk manager, financial advisor, or investment analyst.
 The CFA charter may be a good fit for accountants with such aspirations.

-The three levels of the CFA Exam do not test subject matter separately, as the CPA and CMA do.
+Exam Structure: The three levels of the CFA Exam do not test subject matter separately as the CPA and CMA do.
 Instead, each level of the exam builds on the last and covers many of the same subjects but at broader and deeper levels.